What is engaging in religious ceremony?

 Relevant Words of God:

-from “Only If You Live Before God at All Times Can You Walk the Path of” in Records of Christ’s Talks
+Excerpted from “Only by Constantly Living Before God Can One Walk the Path to” in Records of Christ’s Talks

-The best way to change human disposition is to reverse those portions of people’s innermost hearts that have been profoundly poisoned, allowing people to begin changing their thinking and morality.
+The best way to change the human disposition is to remedy those portions of people’s innermost hearts that have been profoundly poisoned, allowing people to begin changing their thinking and morality.
 First of all, people need to see clearly that all these religious rites, religious activities, years and months, and festivals are hateful to God.
 They should break free from these bonds of feudal thinking and eradicate every trace of their deep-seated propensity to superstition.
 These are all included in humanity’s entry.
+You must understand why God leads humanity out of the secular world, and again why He leads humanity away from rules and regulations.
+This is the gate through which you will enter, and although these things have nothing to do with your spiritual experience, they are the greatest obstacles blocking your entry, blocking you from knowing God.
+They form a net which enmeshes people.